 - ‘I look forward to hearing from you again soon’

 - I look forward to your reply’ … or something similar.

 Aim for about 170 to 180 words in this task, the minimum is 150 words.
-In my model answer it is a little long at 200 words.
+Actually, my model answer is a little long at 200 words.
 Always check your letter for mistakes after writing.
 Spelling and punctuation are marked in the Grammar criteria.

 You are applying for a job and need a reference.
 Write a letter to the boss in your former job.
 In your letter:

 • Explain why it is important to you

 • Suggest what information your ex-boss could put in the reference.

 I am writing this letter to request a reference from my time at your company.